-Reliability quantifies the likelihood of equipment to operate as intended without disruptions.
+Reliability quantifies the likelihood of equipment to operate as intended without disruptions or downtime.
 In other words, reliability can be seen as the probability of success and the dependability of an asset to continuously be operational, without failures, for a period of time.

 How to measure reliability